buildit/website-infra/README.md

     - A valid SSL certificate is required for https on the custom domain
 - Optionaly, creates a second *experiment* Origin for A/B testing
 - A S3 bucket hosts website content (*main*)
+    - Static Website Hosting is on
-    - CloudFront uses "S3 Origin" (as opposed to "Custom Origin"), so S3 Bucket Website Hosting is not used and the bucket is not directly accessible
+    - CloudFront uses "Custom Origin" (as opposed to "S3 Origin") to access the bucket
 - A second, optional S3 bucket for *experiment* website, if you plan to use A/B testing
     - When A/B testing is not enabled the content of this bucket is ignored
 - Another optional S3 bucket for CloudFront logs